codedthrillers/volume1/0103theAlternative.md

 }
 ```

-Unit tests were written, and the behaviour was as expected.
+Unit tests were written, and the behavior was as expected.
 The problem was with the requirements.
-They grew. (and so did the baby dragon).
+They grew. (and so did the baby dragon)

 ```cs
 bool isHandeled = false;